michalrzak/muw-typst-template/main.typ

     B: "B stands for bannana"
   ),
   bibfile: "bibliography.bib",
-  // This is needed as there is no way I know of to dynamically find out if tables/figures/equations were used and only print the list then.
+  // This is needed as there is no way (I know of) to dynamically find if tables/figures/equations
+  //  were used and only print the lists then.
   // Simply disable the ones you do not need.
   skip_figure_list: false,
   skip_table_list: false,
   skip_formula_list: false,
 )

-// We generated the example code below so you can see how
-// your document will look.
-Go ahead and replace it with
-// your own content!

 = Introduction
 #lorem(60)